 I have a tell and so do you.
-While the parallel may not be as clear as splashing poker chips, I use my tells at home when I need my husband to do something without the kids knowing that we are saying.
+While the parallel may not be as clear as splashing poker chips, I use my tells at home when I need my husband to do something without the kids knowing what we are saying.
 I’ve used it with friends when I need them to suddenly decide it’s time to leave an event that’s running too long, and I use it at work as a way to help inform or guide a conversation.

 Throughout my career, I’ve discovered that having a tell and knowing other people’s tells can be a good thing - especially in meetings or user interviews.
 Knowing your team’s tells can help create and drive productive conversations or redirect the conversation when needed.